Agnico Eagle Mines (AEM) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the gold mining company had lost 14.35% over the past month.
-This has lagged the Basic Materials sector's loss of 1.53% and the S&P 500's gain of 3.44% in that time.
+Prior to today's trading, shares of the gold mining company had lost 10.4% over the past month.
+This has lagged the Basic Materials sector's gain of 2.87% and the S&P 500's gain of 6.1% in that time.

-Agnico Eagle Mines will be looking to display strength as it nears its next earnings release.
-On that day, Agnico Eagle Mines is projected to report earnings of $0.51 per share, which would represent a year-over-year decline of 32%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.42 billion, down 9.92% from the year-ago period.
+Investors will be hoping for strength from Agnico Eagle Mines as it approaches its next earnings release.
+In that report, analysts expect Agnico Eagle Mines to post earnings of $0.51 per share.
+This would mark a year-over-year decline of 32%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.42 billion, down 9.92% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.25 per share and revenue of $6.44 billion.
-These totals would mark changes of -2.17% and +12.25%, respectively, from last year.
+AEM's full-year Zacks Consensus Estimates are calling for earnings of $2.25 per share and revenue of $6.44 billion.
+These results would represent year-over-year changes of -2.17% and +12.25%, respectively.

 Investors should also note any recent changes to analyst estimates for Agnico Eagle Mines.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.34% lower within the past month.
-Agnico Eagle Mines is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 3.85% higher.
+Agnico Eagle Mines is currently sporting a Zacks Rank of #3 (Hold).

-Meanwhile, AEM's PEG ratio is currently 22.57.
+We can also see that AEM currently has a PEG ratio of 22.26.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Mining - Gold stocks are, on average, holding a PEG ratio of 4.35 based on yesterday's closing prices.
+Mining - Gold stocks are, on average, holding a PEG ratio of 4.2 based on yesterday's closing prices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report